-In complete contrast to the country’s northern half, Southern Tanzania is well off any kind of tourist radar – and is all the better for it.
+In complete contrast to the country’s northern half, aouthern Tanzania is well off any kind of tourist radar – and is all the better for it.
 Worth serious consideration for keen or avid safari-goers, the southern parks are massive, some twice the size of Wales.

-A name that makes safari aficionados go misty-eyed and start dreaming of the bush, Ruaha National Park is perhaps Tanzania’s most wild.
+A name that makes safari lovers go misty-eyed and start dreaming of the bush, Ruaha National Park is perhaps Tanzania’s most wild.
 During the dry season months, the Ruaha offers game viewing to rival anywhere in Africa.